ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 - A website.
 - An idea for a domain name.

-Access your registrar's control panel to manage the CNAME record and TXT record.
+Access your registrar's control panel to manage the `CNAME` record and `TXT` records for your domain.

 CNAME: `www.gateway.ipfs.io.`